|Nutrition Facts (per serving)|

 - Stir in 1 cup shredded cheddar cheese with the vegetable mixture.

 - Mix in 1/2 cup sautéed chopped red bell pepper for color.

-- Adding in all three of these options would make it super deluxe.
+- Adding in all three of these options (bacon, cheese, and red bell pepper) would make it super deluxe.